tobek/laminae/notes.md

 - "Fluency before understanding, discipline before imagination" NEP
 - "If you try and go against réalité...
 Réalité will surely crush you.
 Réalité will kill you.
 And réalité will continue to go on az if not'ing ever happened...
 From yesterday to today, and from today to tomorrow.
 Réalité marchez on..." - Harle (LND)
 - "What is better: to be born good, or to overcome your evil nature through great effort?" - Paarthurnax, Skyrim
-- "The first principle is that you must not fool yourself, and you are the easiest person to fool"
+- "The first principle is that you must not fool yourself, and you are the easiest person to fool" NEP LEP
 - "We are our choices"
 - "The first draft is just you telling yourself the story." - Terry Pratchett
 - 'That mountain you've been carrying, you were only suppose to climb'